Presentation Tips

 That's all fine.

-The people who get in trouble are the ones who never had a structure to begin with.
+The people who get in trouble started without any structure.
 You've got a plan.
-You can adjust without losing the thread.
+You can adjust and keep the thread.

 The Real Purpose of Outlining

 An outline forces you to think through your logic before you commit to slides.
-It helps you see what's missing.
-It shows you what order makes sense.
-It prevents you from repeating yourself.
-It gives you confidence because you know where you're going.
+It helps you see what's missing and which order makes sense.
+It stops repetition.
+You gain confidence because you know where you are going.

-Because the outline isn't extra work.
-It's the foundation that makes everything else easier.
+The outline is foundation work.
+It makes everything else easier.